Temporal Aggregation for Land-Use Change

 @task(retries=2, retry_delay_seconds=10)

-def load_and_validate_stack(tile_paths: list[str], target_crs: str = "EPSG:4326") -> xr.Dataset:
+target_crs: str = TARGET_CRS) -> xr.Dataset:

-stack_list = []
+members = []

-for path in sorted(tile_paths):
+for path in tile_paths:

-with rasterio.open(path) as src:
+with rio.open(path) as src:

 if str(src.crs) != target_crs:

-valid_mask = data[-1, :, :] == 1
+valid_mask = (data[-1, :, :] == 1)

-spectral_data = data[:-1, :, :]
+reflectance = data[:-1, :, :].astype("float32")

 ds = xr.Dataset(